firepenguindisopanda/DCIT-Movie-App/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Understanding Angular and workflow to follow for other projects.

 - [x] Installing angular cli
 - [x] Creating the application -> ng new name_for_project
 - [x] Installing angular material in application -> ng add @angular/material (be in the project directory to run this code) prebuilt theme selected Deep purple/amber, set up global typography (yes), set up browser animations (yes)